majid-T/goals-vuejs/README.md

 npm run serve
 ```

-1. Important note.
+- Important note.
 I am using config to keep my mongoDb URI which will be missing form this code for you.
-YOu need to add your own mongoDB URI. to do that make a config folder in your root directory, then create a default.json file like example below.
+You need to add your own mongoDB URI.
+To do that make a config folder in your root directory, then create a default.json file like example below.

 ```
 {
   "mongoURI": "YOUR OWN MONGODB URI"
 }
 ```